Easy to use multi/single signal display, useful for debugging or monitoring circuits.

 The reason {} are included in the visible message is to allow blueprinting, copy settings, undo/redo, add/remove wires despite them being hard or impossible to correctly detect in the API.

-Sadly, in some edge cases, a display could still get stuck not updating, but this is always fixed by clicking on it.
+Sadly, in some edge cases, a display could still get stuck not updating, but this is always fixed by opening the GUI once.

-On top of the line length limit in alt mode, there is a 500 character limit for the message text for the player,
+On top of that there is a 500 character limit for the message text for display and for edits by the player, but not by script

-which visually can cause a rich text icon to be cut off and appear like { [iron] 1000 [copper] 900 <many more> [item=ex
+which visually can cause a rich text icon to be cut off and be revealed like { [iron] 1000 [copper] 900 <many more> [item=ex

-It's possible to prevent, but should rarely be visible
+It's possible to prevent by cutting off the whole icon, but should rarely be visible if you mainly use it for alt mode

 Luckily the lua side appears to be unaffected by the 500 character limit, if it was, the } could be cut off and the display could break